How to Invest in Index Funds

 Keep a Passive Eye on Index Fund Investments

 There’s not a lot to do when you choose to invest in index funds.
 Making regular contributions and letting the market do its job is really all there is to it!
 The only real danger you face is the prospect of a bear market or a severe correction that takes many years to recover from.
-Even then, with a long enough time horizon, your index investment will outpace inflation with ease.
+Even then, with a long enough time horizon, your index investment should outpace inflation with ease.

 It’s a smart idea to keep an eye on your index investment over time.
 You might decide to move out of a small cap fund as you get closer to retirement or allocate more specifically into a low-cost fund that offers better performance.
 These are small but important considerations.
 Taking the time to pay attention to them will net you years of worry-free investment from an index fund.